-BTA, also known as Botox injections, when used in small amounts, has been shown to be effective in paralyzing spastic muscles.
+BTA, also known as Botox injections, when used in small amounts, is effective in paralyzing spastic muscles.
 Injection sites are carefully determined based on the spasticity pattern.

 Functional benefits may last longer than this.
 There are limitations on the number of injections that can be administered.